-• M.Div. students may receive merit aid for up to three years.
+- M.Div. students may receive merit aid for up to three years.
 M.A.C.E. students may receive merit aid for up to two years.
-Dual degree program students may receive merit aid for up to four years.

-- Students who participate in a Student-in-Ministry year or an Exchange program do not receive their scholarship funds during that year.
+Dual degrees program students may receive merit aid for up to four years. - Students who participate in a Student-in-Ministry year or an Exchange program do not receive their scholarship funds during that year.
 The scholarship is deferred until they return to campus for full-time study.
 SIM or exchange students may apply for need-based aid to cover the cost of tuition only. - To be eligible for the renewal of a scholarship, a student must maintain a cumulative GPA of at least 3.0.
-Students whose cumulative GPA falls below 3.0 may lose their scholarship for the next academic year. - The Student Awards and Assessment Committee (SAAC) of the faculty will also consider participation and leadership in the life of the church, the Union Presbyterian Seminary community, and the wider community in accordance with individual gifts and circumstances in making renewal decisions. - Occasionally, if there are available funds, scholarships may be awarded to individuals who did not receive awards in their first year of study.
-The same criteria will apply and awards will be made by SAAC.
-Applications for second or third year scholarships are available in early January.
+Students whose cumulative GPA falls below 3.0 may lose their scholarship for the next academic year. - The Committee on Student Life and Vocations (CoSLaV) of the faculty will also consider participation and leadership in the life of the church, the UPSem community, and the wider community in accordance with individual gifts and circumstances in making renewal decisions. - Occasionally, if there are available funds, scholarships may be awarded to individuals who did not receive awards in their first year of study.
+The same criteria will apply and awards will be made by the faculty committee.
+Applications for second or third year scholarships are available in early March.